Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/slash_commands.md

 **Expected**

-The user should be able to view the `Link channel` modal in the RHS on MM.
+The user account on MM should get connected to the account on MS Teams in the RHS on MM.
-After step 2, the user should be able to view the `Connect your Microsoft Teams account` modal in the RHS on MM.
+After step 2, the user should be able to view the `Connect your Microsoft Teams account` modal in the RHS on MM and the account should get disconnected.